 How to Determine If Your Leaf Springs Are Weak

-Park the car on a level surface.
-Placer the level on the roof of the car.
-Make sure that it is in the center.
-If the car is out of level in the back of the vehicle, then the leaf springs may be bad.
+Park the car on a level surface and center the level on the roof of the car.
+If the car is out of level in the back of the vehicle, then you might have broken leaf springs.
 To test this, push down on the rear of the car.
-If it goes down easily, then the leaf springs may be bad.
-If it comes up slowly, the shocks are still good, so you will need to look deeper into the problem.
+If it goes down easily, then the vehicle’s suspension may be bad.
+If it comes up slowly, the shock absorbers are still good, so you will need to look deeper into the problem.

-Look under the car at the leaf springs.
-If they are rusted and there are large chunks of the leaf springs missing, then you may want to have them replaced.
-The leaf springs will be the long stacked set of metal beams that run parallel to the to the car frame.
+Look under the car at the truck’s leaf springs.
+If they are rusted, have bits of the rubber bush missing or if there are obvious signs of wear and tear, then you may want to have them replaced at a repair shop.
+The vehicle’s leaf springs will be the long stacked set of metal beams that run parallel to the side of the vehicle’s frame.
 If you see one of these beams broken, you will have to have them replaced.

-Drive the car over a bumpy road.
-If the vehicle bounces or seems as if it is going to skid sideways, then the leaf springs are bad.
-They are causing the shocks to try to absorb too much punishment, and the shocks are designed for relieving these bumps, not taking the whole impact.
+Take the car off-roading and see if it’s a rough ride.
+If the vehicle bounces or seems as if it is going to skid from side to side, then the leaf springs are bad.
+They are causing the shocks to try to absorb too much punishment.
+The shocks are designed for relieving these bumps, not taking the whole impact.
+This can potentially affect wheel alignment or other rear suspension components in your car.

 Attach a payload to the trailer hitch.
-If the vehicle is used for towing, the best way to see if it is the leaf springs is to see if the load is forcing the rear of the vehicle down.
-If this is the case, you are either towing too heavy a payload or the springs not good.
-If it has never sagged, then the leaf springs are bad.
+If the vehicle is used for towing, the best way to check if the rear leaf springs are the problem is to see if the load is forcing the rear of the vehicle down.
+If the ride height is off, you are either overloading or you need new leaf springs.
+If it has never sagged, then you need replacement leaf springs.

 More Articles